hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/fabric-private-chaincode.md

             </td>
             <td>
-                [WIP]
-Fixes #753
-This PR activates caching on a directory on the runner and mounting it to the go location where dependencies are installed inside the container building the app
+                This PR restricts the github workflows permission as recommended by OpenSSF as mentioned in issue #763
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2024-05-07 19:52:30 +0000 UTC
+        Created At 2024-05-16 20:08:31 +0000 UTC
     </div>
 </div>